MP, North Wiltshire

 James Gray is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.

-However, James Gray sometimes differs from their party collegues, such as:
+However, James Gray sometimes differs from their party colleagues, such as:

 We have lots more plain English analysis of James Gray’s voting record on issues like health, welfare, taxation and more.
 Visit James Gray’s full vote analysis page for more.

-James Gray never rebelled against their party in this parliament
+James Gray occasionally rebelled against their party in this parliament